-The History Club celebrated our fifth birthday in September with the second ever hybrid Zoom / live audience.
+The History Club is now entering its’ sixth year catering for a live / hybrid audience.
 We now have space for 70 people in person, plus a Zoom audience of those unable to join us on campus.

 As ever our aim is to provide a range of entertaining and knowledgeable speakers for talks on all matters historical, with follow up Q&A from our audience.
 We also visit places of interest and arrange lunches etc when the opportunity arises.
 This is all really quite informal and we do make a point of having some fun along with our learning.
 The average session lasts about two hours with around 70 plus participants.

-As we move to at least a partial live audience in our hybrid sessions, we look forward to re-establishing our popular post talk breakouts for refreshments, nibbles and chat.
+As we moved to a partial live audience in our hybrid sessions, we look forward to continuing our popular post talk breakouts for refreshments, nibbles and chat.

 Contact: Jimmy Reid (secretary)

 (final titles will be available prior to talks)

 “Assisting in many other ways”: an exploration of the work of female humanitarians in supporting Belgian refugees settled in Scotland during the First World War

 University of Stirling